 King paid us a \$150.0 million upfront fee in connection with the closing of our strategic alliance with King in December 2005.
-Revenues recognized from amortization of this upfront fee were \$6.6 and \$19.7 million in the three and nine months ended September 30, 2006.
+Revenues recognized from amortization of this upfront fee were \$6.6 million for both the three months ended March 31, 2007 and 2006.
 We expect to recognize the remainder of the program fee ratably over our estimate of the development period under the strategic alliance with King.
 We currently estimate the development period for all four expected drug candidates to extend through July 2011.
-We did not have any corresponding program fee revenue in the first three quarters of 2005.

-Revenue - Collaboration revenue
+Revenue-Collaboration revenue